U.S. History Lesson Plans and Resources

 Lynden B. Johnson: The 36th President

-A high school lesson plan from the Discovery School.com.
+A high school lesson plan from the Discovery Education.

 War on Poverty: How far Have We Come?